Evelyn Nesbit: Early life

-Florence Evelyn Nesbit was born on December 25, 1884, or December 25, 1885, in Natrona, Pennsylvania, a small town near Pittsburgh.
-In her childhood, she was primarily known as Florence Evelyn.
-The year of her birth remains unconfirmed, as the local records were later destroyed in a fire and Evelyn said she was unsure of it; some sources have put the year as 1884, some as 1885, and it may have been something else.
-In later years, Nesbit confirmed that her mother at times added several years to her age as a girl to circumvent child labor laws.
+Florence Evelyn Nesbit was born as Florence Mary Nesbit in Natrona, Pennsylvania, a small town near Pittsburgh, on December 25 (Christmas Day) in either 1884 or 1885.
+The year of her birth remains unconfirmed, as the local records were destroyed in a fire and Nesbit said she was unsure of the date.
+In later years, Nesbit confirmed that her mother sometimes added several years to her age to circumvent child labor laws.

 Nesbit was the daughter of Winfield Scott Nesbit and his wife, Evelyn Florence (née McKenzie), and was of Scots-Irish ancestry.
-Her father was an attorney and her mother was a homemaker.
-Nesbit later said that she had an especially close relationship with her father, and tried to please him by her accomplishments.
-Mr. Nesbit encouraged her curiosity and self-confidence.
-As she loved reading, he chose books for her and set up a small library for her use, consisting of fairy tales, fantasies, and also books regarded typically as of interest to boys only – the "pluck and luck" stories that were popular in that era.
+Her father was an attorney, and her mother was a homemaker.
+Nesbit later said that she had an especially close relationship with her father and tried to please him by her accomplishments; he in turn encouraged her curiosity and self-confidence.
+As she loved reading, Nesbit's father chose books for her and set up a small library for her use, consisting of fairy tales, fantasies, and books regarded typically as of interest to boys only – the "pluck and luck" stories that were popular in that era.
 When Nesbit showed an interest in music and dance, her father encouraged her to take lessons.